feathersjs-ecosystem/feathers-swagger/docs/custom-methods.md

 ## Limitations

-- In Feathers 4 the custom methods are registered after the default methods of a service and therefor the /service/:id route will "win" over a /server/custom route for all methods but POST.
+- In Feathers 4 the custom methods are registered after the default methods of a service and therefore the /service/:id route will "win" over a /service/custom route for all methods but POST.
 - At least one default method has to be existent in a service to be registered